The fundamental group of random 2-complexes: Homotopy type of admissible 2-complexes

 \section{Homotopy type of admissible 2-complexes}

 The following lemma is a strengthening of Theorem \ref{maintopology}.

-\begin{lemma} If $X$ is an admissible, finite, two dimensional simplicial complex then every connected component of $|X|$ has the homotopy type of a wedge of circles, spheres and real projective planes.
-Thus $\pi_1 ( X ) $ is isomorphic to a free product of $\Z$s and $\Z/ 2\Z$s and it is a hyperbolic group.
+\begin{lemma} If $X$ is an admissible, finite, connected and two dimensional simplicial complex then $X$ has the homotopy type of a wedge of circles, spheres and real projective planes.
+(Thus $\pi_1 ( X ) $ is isomorphic to a free product of $\Z$s and $\Z/ 2\Z$s and is hyperbolic).

 Moreover there is a subcomplex $Z\subseteq X$ with $F_1(Z)=F_1(X)$ for which the inclusion induces an isomorphism of fundamental groups and $\chi (Z')\leq 1$ for any connected subcomplex $Z'\subseteq Z$. \end{lemma}